slaclab/lcls-tools/README.md

-# CAUTION: This is a WORK IN PROGRESS / PROOF OF CONCEPT, use at own risk
+# CAUTION: This repository is a WORK IN PROGRESS / PROOF OF CONCEPT, use at own risk
 ## THESE TOOLS ARE IN VARIOUS STAGES OF DEVELOPMENT

 # About